 With your garden planned out, you will want to start composting your scraps, lawn clippings, and anything worth putting in there.
 The compost is an integral part of the garden because, without it, you will slowly deplete your soil of vital nutrients that it needs to grow those beautiful vegetables and fruits.

+If you live in an apartment, there’s a good chance that you’re a bit limited.
 After you have a good understanding of your limitations, you can begin to grow with planter boxes and hanging baskets.
 Hopefully, you have a balcony and some large windows.

 Planter boxes should be staggered, and or stacked to create a vertical garden so you can have a whole wall full of plants.
 Grow things that don’t need a lot of sunlight in the bottom boxes, and you guessed it, full sun crops in the top ones.
 From here, put hanging baskets everywhere you can.